CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 6. Report

 Following given prompts, report on the performance of your network and your reflection on the activity in the `writing/reflection.md`.
+A single commit from one team member is sufficient as long as all team member names are included.